burnoil/BlackHoleDiskCleaner/README.md

 # BlackHoleDiskCleaner.ps1 - Skip Parameters Quick Reference

 ## Overview
-You can now selectively disable cleanup operations using skip switches.
+You can selectively disable cleanup operations using skip switches.
 This is useful when you want to run only specific cleanup tasks or avoid certain operations.

 ## Available Skip Parameters